wdi-sf-july/notes/week_02_functional_programming_oop/day_03_object_oriented/dawn_constructors/readme.md

 Using the `new` keyword, Javascript does a few thing.
  * Creates a new object
- * Sets the `constructor` property to the object Person You can use x.constructor to get a direct reference to C, but it's an anonymous function so there's no way of getting its name.
+ * Sets the `constructor` property to the object Person You can use x.constructor to get a direct reference to the object, but it's an anonymous function so there's no way of getting its name.